 The types of reverb built into the Behringer pedal are spring, plate, hall, room, modulation, and gate.
 The Behringer digital reverb pedal has three knobs (besides the reverb mode knob) that allow you to control the level of the reverb, the tone which is essentially the reverb’s brightness as well as the reverb time knob which lets you control how long the reverb lasts.
-I recently reviewed this pedals sister.
+I recently reviewed this pedal’s sister.
 It is called the Behringer Reverb Machine.
 It didn’t quite make this list.
 But, it is still an awesome pedal nonetheless.

 And that is that despite the plastic enclosure of these pedals, they’re actually some of the best sounding on the market.
 Especially when you consider just how affordable these really are.

-With that in mind, I’m sure they have their resources and capacity to make such great pedals at such a low cost.
+With that in mind, I’m sure they have the resources and capacity to make such great pedals at such a low cost.
 Don’t be fooled by what you hear on the internet and what people say or think about gear.
 These are insanely good pedals and you’ll be hellbent to find something similar.

 3) Donner Digital Reverb Pedal

 If you’re looking for a reverb pedal that has a lot of different built-in reverb sounds then for the price and the features it has, this is one of the best reverb pedals you can get under 100 dollars.
 It surely has to be one of the most versatile in its price range as well as its size.

 Out of the 7 presets on this pedal, there are some sounds that are great and then there are some that are not so great.
 The spring setting is by far the best feature of this pedal.
-It has nice depth and on the subtle setting, sounds the most natural to me.
+It has nice depth and in the subtle setting, sounds the most natural to me.
 The room mode lacks the clarity and realness I’d be looking for.

 The next setting is the church setting which is by far my favorite of them all.
 It just sounds so amazing and ethereal and is a setting not offered in many pedals these days.
 I’d opt to use this setting in the effects loop though.
 Especially because as soon as you add overdrive or distortion, the sounds can get quite muddy.

 And lastly, the mod setting produces a very interesting chorus tone.
 Not something you’d expect from a reverb pedal but still something I welcome and like the sound of.

 Shane from In The Blues demos this pedal in the video below.
 He does a great job at exploring the tonal possibilities of the pedals.
-Also, Donner is quickly making a name for themselves (in a good way) among the budget pedal seekers of late.
+Also, Donner is quickly making a name for itself (in a good way) among the budget pedal seekers of late.
 With tons of newer options available at lower prices for us consumers.

 4) Biyang Rv-10 3-mode Stereo Pedal

-A further two more knobs let you control the blend of reverb as well as the time of the reverb.
+Furthermore, two more knobs let you control the blend of reverb as well as the time of the reverb.
 It doesn’t end there, another A/B toggle switch lets you choose two different tones where the A-side is a grittier reverb side whilst the B side is a cleaner verb sound.
 In other words, the A-side tends to distort and break up the reverb.
 Whereas B is much smoother.

 The spring and room settings sound just as great and if you’re not convinced yet, the video below demonstrates all this pedal has to offer.
 It was actually this video below that convinced me to get the Biyang reverb.

 8) Mooer Shimverb Digital Reverb

 However, Mooer brought these smaller and more budget-friendly pedals out.
 I rushed to pick up this verb pedal and have not been disappointed.
 It has three reverb settings which include spring, room verb, and a special shimmer.

 I find the spring reverb to lack a bit in terms of what I’m looking for.
 It doesn’t produce enough “wet” for me if that makes sense.
 The room sound is nice and the shimmer adds something extra that a lot of other pedals don’t come with.
 I wish it had a hall setting.

 Surprisingly, however, bass guitarists tend to enjoy using this pedal on the spring setting because it gives them the most subtle of reverb sounds.
-Which for bass guitar is a lot more suitable.
+Which bass guitar is a lot more suitable.
 So for that purpose, I could definitely understand and even recommend using this reverb pedal for bass.

 All in all, this is a good pedal however, I believe you can find pretty much exact replicas of these at much more affordable prices.

 The shimmer setting surprised me quite a lot as the knobs become really responsive and you can produce some crazy, almost synth-like tones from this mode.
 Something like the more recent Mooer R7 reverb has extra functionality in the form of a pre-delay knob.